-15.10.
+16.10.
 Create repositories at runtime

-Repositories are usually created at compile-time, either by making use of the various annotations or a module such as the 'JpaModule'.
+Repositories are usually created at compile-time, either by making use of the various annotations or a module such as the JpaModule.
 However, the module API also allows the creation of repositories at runtime.
 There are two complementary mechanisms in place to achieve this and outlined in the next two sections.

-NOTE this feature is in incubation, more refinements are expected in upcoming releases.
+this feature is in incubation, more refinements are expected in upcoming releases.

-15.10.1.
+16.10.1.
 Implementing repositories dynamically at runtime

-There are different possibilities to implement a repository at runtime:
+There are different possibilities to implement resources and repositories at runtime:

-- Create a matching resource class at runtime with a library like http://bytebuddy.net/#/ to follow the same pattern as for any compile-time repository. - Make use of the Resource class.
-It is the generic JSON:API resource presentation within the Crnk engine. - Make use of an arbitrary dynamic object like a java.util.Map and provide a ResourceFieldAccessor for each ResourceField to specify how to read and write attributes (see below for ResourceField examples).
+- 1. Create resources classes at runtime with a library like http://bytebuddy.net/#/ to follow the same pattern as for any compile-time repository. - 2.
+JsonAnyGetter and JsonAnySetter annotations from Jackson allow to dynamically add properties to a resource.
+Further implementing ResourceTypeHolder interface allows to manipulate the type of a resource.
+Together the annotations allow the implementation of arbitrarily custom resources and type hierarchies.
+Note that when making use of ResourceTypeHolder it may also become necessary to register the resource types to the ResourceRegistry as RegistryEntry as outlined in the Resource example below. - 3.
+Make use of the Resource class.
+It is the generic JSON:API resource presentation within the Crnk engine. - 4.
+Make use of an arbitrary dynamic object like a java.util.Map and provide a ResourceFieldAccessor for each ResourceField to specify how to read and write attributes (see below for ResourceField examples).